joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/001-The-Basics.md

 </div>

 The middle point where both thresholds meet is called the **Crossover Error Rate (CER)**.
 This is a balanced measure of authentication strength which provides the error frequency that occurs when administrators tune the system to have equal FAR and FRR.

+## Session Management

+Session Management ensures integrity of user connections by using timeouts and screensavers to disconnect user sessions that have gone idle.

+- This prevents unauthorized individuals from taking control of an abandoned session.
+- Ensures accountability, preventing unintended users from using authenticated sessions

+### Timeouts

+Timeouts are simple but effective security controls.
+They come in three different forms:

+1. Disconnect user sessions after a pre-determined time.

+    - Easy to implement but causes user dissatisfaction.
+    - Example: Disconnect every 2 hours

+2. Disconnect user sessions after a period of inactivity.

+    - Once user goes idle, system starts a timer set to a predefined value.
+    - If no activity is detected, the system disconnects the session
+    - Example: Disconnect after 10 minutes of inactivity

+3. Require re-authentication for sensitive activities.

+    - System prevents users from performing sensitive actions instead of diconnecting session
+    - Friendly approach to timeouts that is less disruptive.

+### Screensavers

+Screensavers are common timeout mechanisms on workstations.
+Instead of disconnecting sessions after a period of inactivity, the screensaver simply activates and then requires the user to authenticate to deactivate the screensaver.

+- After re-authentication, user is returned to the session that was already in progress.
+- To activate screensavers in Windows, configure it in **Control Panel** then **Appearance and Personalization**.